Click here to learn more about our financial professionals by visiting FINRA's BrokerCheck.

 This communication is intended for individuals residing in the states of CO, DC, FL, IL, IN, OH, PA, SC, VA, WI.
 No offers may be made or accepted from any resident outside the specific state(s) referenced.

 IMPORTANT: Please contact me at dave@dfbunited.com or by calling 630-882-9475.The site may contain links to articles or other information that are contained on a third party website.
-Woodbury Financial Services Inc does not endorse or accept responsibility for the content, or the use, of the web site.Woodbury Financial Services assumes no liability for any inaccuracies, errors or omissions in or from any data or other information provided on the pages.
+Osaic Wealth, Inc. Inc does not endorse or accept responsibility for the content, or the use, of the web site.Osaic Wealth, Inc. assumes no liability for any inaccuracies, errors or omissions in or from any data or other information provided on the pages.

 It is up to you to read and understand the privacy policies and terms of service for each social media site you participate in, which includes joining any groups.
 While we have a presence on one or more social media pages, we have no control over how the social media sites or other third parties will use the information you share.
 To view the privacy policy of our broker-dealer please click here.